jinksto/STL_Socket_attached/README.md

 # STL_Socket_attached
-Socket head model with a tie between to close a small gap between the "face line" and hair
+Socket head model with a tie to close a small gap between the left side "face line" and hair.